-All J-1 Exchange Visitors and their J-2 dependents are required by federal regulations to have medical insurance for the entire period of their stay in the U.S.
+All J-1 Exchange Visitors and their J-2 dependents are required to have medical insurance for their entire period of their stay in the U.S.

 Mental health means different things to different people, but what's important to keep in mind is that there is support on campus to make sure you are well taken care of in both body and mind.
 It's ok to ask for help and we are here when you need it!

 It's easy to be in the classroom or the lab for 12 hours a day, but make sure you're taking care of yourself!
 Stay active and get involved across campus and the community.